Loss of Hearing Caused by Construction Site Noise Exposure

 In the event you are experiencing pain in your ears or any type of habitual ringing, you may be slowly losing your hearing.
 Also, if you notice yourself having to talk louder in order to properly communicate with another or having those repeats themselves in order for you to comprehend what they are saying, this too may be a sign of hearing loss.
 In the event that you experience any temporary loss of hearing, visit your doctor immediately to address the situation.

-Next, contact an experienced Raleigh personal injury lawyer at the Whitley Law Firm today in order to discuss the possibility of holding your employer responsible for your pain and suffering; and ultimately the loss of enjoyment of life.
+Next, contact an experienced loss of hearing lawyer at the Whitley Law Firm today in order to discuss the possibility of holding your employer responsible for your pain and suffering; and ultimately the loss of enjoyment of life.